Security - Settings

 How it works

-- Calculates SHA256 hash fingerprints of each assembly during obfuscation
+- Calculates SHA256 hash fingerprints of each assembly during obfuscation.

-- Injects security runtime code into module initializers
+- Injects security runtime code into module initializers.

-- Performs integrity checks before any game code runs
+- Performs integrity checks before any game code runs.

 What build code is affected